5 ways to stay healthy this winter

 Drink more milk

-You are more likely to get a cold in winter, so make sure your immune system is in tip-top condition to keep you healthy this winter.
+You are more likely to get a cold near the end of the year, so make sure your immune system is in tip-top condition to keep you healthy this winter.

 Milk and dairy products such as cheese, yoghurt and fromage frais are great sources of: